threefoldtech/0-db-fs/README.md

 tn=zdbfs-temp       temporary namespace name ts=hello            temporary namespace password (mandatory)

+size=(10G)          runtime filesystem reported size (for debug purpose)
+                    size needs to be in bytes, default is 10737418240 (10G)

 nocache             disable runtime cache (for debug purpose) autons              try to create required namespace on runtime background          run in background when filesystem is ready